Kishore Vaigyanik Protsahan Yojana – KVPY Exam Date

 Kishore Vaigyanik Protsahan Yojana KVPY Application Form – How to Apply

 The candidates who want scholarship through the Kishore Vaigyanik Protsahan Yojana, they must be done online only.
-There are 3 steps to complete KVPY Online Application Form:
+There are 3 steps to complete the KVPY Online Application Form:

 Step 1: Registration

-Step 2: Fill basic details, academic details, choose test center, uploading photo, signature and other certificates.
+Step 2: Fill basic details, academic details, choose test center, uploading photo, signature, and other certificates.

-Step 3: Pay online form payment (once fee is successful and application form submitted no refund will be done)
+Step 3: Pay online form payment (once the fee is successful and application form submitted no refund will be done)

 KVPY Application Form Fee

 For the KVPY online form (registration) candidates must have to pay online form fee.
 Government of India has exempted SC / ST from fees compared to GEN / OBC.